Prepared piano

 A prepared piano is a piano that has had its sounds temporarily altered by placing bolts, screws, mutes, rubber erasers, and/or other objects on or between the strings.
-Its invention is usually traced to John Cage's dance music for Bacchanale (c.
-1938), created without room for a percussion orchestra.
+Its invention is usually traced to John Cage, who used the technique in his dance music for Bacchanale (1940), created for a performance in a Seattle venue that lacked sufficient space for a percussion ensemble.
 Cage has cited Henry Cowell as an inspiration for developing piano extended techniques, involving strings within a piano being manipulated instead of the keyboard.
-Typical of Cage's practice as summed up in the Sonatas and Interludes (1946–48) is that each key of the piano has its own characteristic timbre, and that the original pitch of the string will not necessarily be recognizable.
+Typical of Cage's practice, as summed up in the Sonatas and Interludes (1946–1948), is that each key of the piano has its own characteristic timbre, and that the original pitch of the string will not necessarily be recognizable.
 Further variety is available with use of the una corda pedal.

-Ferrante & Teicher between 1950 and 1980 used partially prepared pianos for some of their tunes in their albums.
-Other musicians, such as Denman Maroney use prepared piano for performances, whereas Cor Fuhler and Roger Miller have developed their own ways of using prepared piano in their musical albums.
+Between 1950 and 1980, Ferrante & Teicher used partially prepared pianos for some of their tunes in their albums.
+Other musicians, such as Denman Maroney, use prepared piano for performances.
+Cor Fuhler and Roger Miller have developed their own ways of using prepared piano in their musical albums.
 Additionally, notable contributors to the subsequent repertoire include Lou Harrison, Pauline Oliveros, James Tenney, and Christian Wolff.

 When a properly prepared piano has been "unprepared", it should be impossible for anyone to tell that it had ever been prepared.
 Changes causing less easily reversible damage can be served by permanently dedicating an instrument, such as the tack piano.
 Other techniques related to prepared piano include the Acoustisizer.

 Historical precedents

 Cage frequently cited Henry Cowell (1897–1965) as the primary inspiration for the prepared piano.
-Cowell pioneered piano extended techniques for what he dubbed "string piano", involving reaching inside the piano and pluck, sweep, scrape, thump, and otherwise manipulate the strings directly, rather than using the keyboard.
+Cowell pioneered piano extended techniques for what he dubbed "string piano", involving reaching inside the piano and plucking, sweeping, scraping, thumping, and otherwise manipulating the strings directly, rather than using the keyboard.
 He developed these techniques in numerous pieces such as Aeolian Harp (1923) and The Banshee (1925).

-Pieces of paper were called for in several early 20c works, the buzzing effect reminiscent of the parchment 'bassoon' pedal of early fortepianos.
-In his Ragamalika (1912–22), based on the classical music of India, French composer Maurice Delage (1879–1961) calls for a piece of cardboard to be placed under the B♭ in the second line of the bass clef to dampen the sound, imitating the sound of an Indian drum.
+Pieces of paper were called for in several early 20th century works, the buzzing effect reminiscent of the parchment 'bassoon' pedal of early fortepianos.
+In his Ragamalika (1912–1922), based on the classical music of India, French composer Maurice Delage (1879–1961) calls for a piece of cardboard to be placed under the B♭ in the second line of the bass clef to dampen the sound, imitating the sound of an Indian drum.